SyphonArch/flash1dkmeans/README.md

 ## Notes

-This repository has been created to be used in [Any-Precision-LLM](https://github.com/SNU-ARC/any-precision-llm) project, where multiple 1D $k$-means instances are run in parallel for LLM quantization.
+This repository has been created to be used in [Any-Precision LLM](https://github.com/SNU-ARC/any-precision-llm) project, where multiple 1D $k$-means instances are run in parallel for LLM quantization.

 However, the algorithm is general and can be used for any 1D $k$-means problem.